spiceybrisket/log-analysis-project/README.md

   2. Download or Clone this repository in the /vagrant directory **You must finish step 1 first**.

 #### Prepare the Software and Data
  1. Folow the intructions in the Setup Project section to instal the virtual machine.
 Once install cd into the /vagrant directory and use the command `$ sudo vagrant up`.
-Once the install is finished you can connect to the virtual machine with `$ sudo vagrant ssh`
+Once the install is finished you can connect to the virtual machine with `$ sudo vagrant ssh`.
     If you need to bring the virtual machine back online you can do so with `$ sudo vagrant up`.
 Then log into it with `$ sudo vagrant ssh`
  2. Download the data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
     1. Unzip this file after downloading it.
 The file inside is called newsdata.sql.